-Our Centres are staffed by teams who are highly skilled in recruitment, sample preparation and medical science.
+Our Centres are staffed by teams who are highly skilled in participant recruitment, sample collection and study management.

-Each BioResource Centre is connected to local National Institute for Health and Care Research (NIHR) supported infrastructure such as a Biomedical Research Centre (BRC) or Clinical Research Facility (CRF).
+Each BioResource Centre is connected to the corresponding local Biomedical Research Centre (BRC), which is another National Institute for Health and Care Research (NIHR) supported infrastructure.

 Coordinated by our Centres, our BioResource Programmes build on our strengths to make a difference in a specific disease area.